IAC-Group-2/Team-2-RISCV-CPU/repo/personal_statements/Yichan.md

 #### Implementation

 After our team meeting on November 25th, Josh and I took on the pipeline implementation.
 Pipeline registers are the synchronisation points between stages, they're what makes pipelining work by allowing instructions to overlap while keeping everything correct.

-!!ADD IMAGE HERE!!
+The pipeline diagram above shows the complete processor with pipeline registers separating each stage, which we used as our reference throughout implementation.

 NB: while the recommended textbook outlines 4 different pipeline stages, we decided to arbitrarily name an extra pipleine stage called Prefetch, which is the stage before the pc register (essentially the `fetch` stage).